Is BetMGM Legal In North Carolina?

-BetMGM is legal in North Carolina with the launch of BetMGM North Carolina scheduled for Monday, March 11, 2024, at noon ET.
-Sports bettors in North Carolina can pre-register now using the BetMGM North Carolina Bonus Code ROTOBONUS to claim $200 in bonus bets for the BetMGM North Carolina launch.
+BetMGM is legal in North Carolina with the launch of BetMGM North Carolina today Monday, March 11, 2024, at noon ET.
+Sports bettors in North Carolina can now register using the BetMGM North Carolina Bonus Code ROTOBONUS to claim $150 in bonus bets for the BetMGM North Carolina launch.

 Sign Up With BetMGM North Carolina Bonus Code ROTOBONUS

-North Carolina sports bettors can sign up now with the BetMGM North Carolina Bonus Code ROTOBONUS to get $200 in bonus bets when online sportsbooks go live in North Carolina on March 11 at noon ET.
+North Carolina sports bettors can sign up now with the BetMGM North Carolina Bonus Code ROTOBONUS to get $150 in bonus bets when online sportsbooks officially go live in North Carolina today, March 11 at noon ET.

-Anyone who is physically present in North Carolina and at least 21 years old can use the BetMGM North Carolina Bonus Code ROTOBONUS to claim $200 in bonus bets at BetMGM North Carolina.
-The bonus bets will be accessible in your new BetMGM sportsbook account on March 11 as eight $25 bonus bet credits.
+Anyone who is physically present in North Carolina and at least 21 years old can use the BetMGM North Carolina Bonus Code ROTOBONUS to claim $150 in bonus bets at BetMGM North Carolina.
+The bonus bets will be accessible in your new BetMGM sportsbook account on March 11 as six $25 bonus bet credits.

 Bonus bet credits must be used on straight bets, parlays, or Same Game Parlays and they cannot be divided into smaller denominations or split across multiple wagers.
 Bonus bets expire after seven days so be sure to use them during the first week of North Carolina online sports betting.